Smarties98/MethPy/README.md

 The "Gene name" can be selected through a drop down menu, showing again all the references saved, while the "Condition's Folder" refered to the path of the folder to be tabulated.
 "Reference start position" is a which position the reference saved start, respecting to the one saved to in a database.
 "Do you want an xlsx file?" could be checked to obtain also a more graphical file in addition to the csv file.

+In both files there are rows with strand F-R, they have the merged information between the F and R of the same sequence.

 The csv file is organized as following:

 |   | Colony's name | Strand | list of numbers referring to the cytosines positions)|